astuff/pacmod_game_control/README.md

 More coming soon...

 **Note**
-- In case the joystick controller gets disconnected, the system will remain enabled and hold the last commands unless its overridden.
-Exception handling for this is currently being implemented and tested for time being.
+- In case the joystick controller gets disconnected while enabled, the system will remain enabled and hold the last commands unless it is overridden.
+Exception handling for this is currently being implemented and tested.
 - Please press the "disable" button firmly when commanding disable through joystick.
-Debounce implementation for this is currently being implemented and tested for time being.
+Debounce implementation for this is currently being implemented and tested.